sahanLK/buzznote-auth-service/README.md

-# 📧 Email Newsletter Platform – Backend (Spring Boot)
+# 📧 Buzznote - Email Newsletter Platform – Backend (Spring Boot)

 This is the backend service for the Email Newsletter Platform, built with **Spring Boot**.
 It handles subscriber management, email scheduling, campaign creation, and delivery logic.